Place

 Accessible Rooms, Accessible Sites, Baby Changing Station, Bicycle - Rack, Cellular Signal, Restroom, Restroom - Accessible, Trash/Litter Receptacles, Wheelchair Accessible

 Constructed in the 1830s, the orangery was a true sign of the Ridgely's wealth and status.
 Citrus fruits such as oranges and lemons could not be grown outdoors in Maryland due to harsh winters and the need for a warm climate.
-This greenhouse-like structure also furnace underneath it that would warm up the building creating a tropical atmosphere to allow the trees to grow and rare fruits to be on the plates for Ridgely guests.
+This greenhouse-like structure had a furnace underneath.
+The furnace would warm up the building creating a tropical atmosphere that allowed rare fruits to grow from the trees.
 The original sturdier burned down in 1926 and was rebuilt in 1976.

 Today the rebuilt structure serves as a reminder of what was on the property as well as functional purposes for the park.
 The building houses public restrooms as well as a small conference room that the park uses for special events and programs.
 The restrooms are open daily 9:00 AM - 4:00 PM.